athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Feats/Slinger's Reflexes.md

 Your ability to react to unexpected circumstances is preternaturally sharp.
-At the start of each enemy's turn, you gain an additional reaction you can use on only that turn to use a gunslinger reaction.
+At the start of each creature's turn, you gain an additional reaction you can use on only that turn to use a gunslinger reaction.

 *Source: Pathfinder Guns & Gears*
 *OGL*